LIMITED TIME OFFER HOLIDAYsale

 Get Started

-Two of the most important factors involved with the erection process are blood pressure and blood flow.
-Whenever you start to feel sexually aroused, your brain will send chemical signals to the tissues of your penis.
-These signals will tell the two cylindrical areas of tissue that run from the base of your penis to the tip of it, called the corpora cavernosa, to expand in order to increase the blood flow to your penis.
+Two of the most important factors involved with getting an erection is consistent blood flow.
+Whenever you start to feel sexually aroused, your brain sends chemical signals to the tissue in the penis.
+These signals will tell the penis when to expand to increase blood flow to the penis.

-Over time, high blood pressure will start to cause damage to your arteries, specifically it will make them smaller and more rigid.
-As a result, your blood flow overall will end up being weak and inconsistent.
-This will significantly elevate your risk of experiencing a heart attack or stroke, as well as limit the flow of blood to your penis, which can result in erectile dysfunction.
+Over time, high blood pressure makes the arteries smaller and more rigid.
+As a result of damage to the arteries, blood flow may start to be weak and inconsistent.
+This will significantly elevate your risk of a heart attack or stroke.

-An estimated 30% of men that experience high blood pressure will also experience some varying degree of erectile dysfunction as well.
-Perhaps ironically, there are several medications used to treat high blood pressure that come with a potential side effect of erectile dysfunction.
+An estimated 30% of men who experience high blood pressure will also experience varying levels of erectile dysfunction.
+There are several medications used to treat high blood pressure that have ED as a possible side effect.

-High blood pressure is also commonly associated with lower levels of testosterone, the key sex hormone responsible for the male sex drive.
-One study from 2002 found that men with higher blood pressure had lower levels of testosterone when compared to men with regular blood pressure levels.
-Testosterone is a very important factor in the overall sexual health of a man.
+Testosterone is an important sex hormone responsible for the male sex drive.
+One study found that men with high blood pressure had lower levels of testosterone than men who did not have high blood pressure.

 Diuretics